Little Asian girl has allergies mosquitoes

 Scratching only worsens the skin’s condition, so it’s best to focus on keeping the skin moisturized and cared for with safe, gentle products like wund+™ Regeneration Cream.

-How to Prevent and Treat Scratches from Itching
+How to Prevent and Treat Scratches from Itchy Skin

 1. Don’t leave wounds exposed